JRappaz/rePlace/README.md

 The original interactions dataset can be found [here](https://www.reddit.com/r/bigquery/comments/3cej2b/17_billion_reddit_comments_loaded_on_bigquery/)

-Artwork data are included in the repo with the following format:
+Artwork are given a single id in the file `data/group_export.csv` with the following format:

 ```
-group_export.csv format: x,y,artwork_id
+x,y,artwork_id
 ```

 x,y are in the original coordinate system (the same that can be downloaded from Reddit)